 - 6.1 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure. - 6.2 The Solahart warranty (set out above) is in addition to any rights and remedies that you may have under the Australian Consumer Law.

 SAFETY, WARNINGS, INSTALLATION NOTES

-It is important you read the following safety and warnings information.
+It is important you read the following Safety and Warnings, and Relief Valves information.